-The performance of the above is measured on a daily basis and is reviewed with Wiltshire Council at monthly and quarterly contract performance review meetings.
+The performance of the above is measured daily and is reviewed with Wiltshire Council at monthly contract performance review meetings.

 Fines are currently disposed of to landfill.
 Due to organic content the fines do not meet the threshold for lower rate landfill tax.
 The organic content also means the fines contain not insignificant calorific value.
-HWS continues to investigate alternative methods of disposing of fines as an alternative to landfill.
+Hills has looked into alternative methods of disposing of fines, but without success.